-First of all Restart Router, modem and PC, to clear any temporary glitch which may be causing WiFi disconnecting.
+Before applying any solutions, Restart Router, modem and laptop, to automatically clear any temporary glitch that may be causing Wi-Fi to disconnect.

-Temporarily disable Any security software (antivirus) if installed to check and make sure security software not blocking the connection.
+Temporarily disable any third-party security software (antivirus) if installed to check and ensure security software is not blocking the connection.

 Run Network Troubleshooter